jnk0le/RFM7x-lib/README.md

 ##RFM75p

 This module uses bk2425 chip which is a (BOM) cost optimized one, thus it doesn't have VDDPA output.
-Internal PA leaks only 300mV (LNA about 50mV) DC offset into antenna path, so it could be somehow possible to extract PAEN signal.
+Internal PA leaks only 300mV (LNA about 50mV) DC offset into antenna path, so it could be somehow possible to extract TREN (TXEN) signal.

 ##todo:
 - add PAEN line support